 Do you groom?
 Do you understand the value of managing body hair?
 In that case, you must have a good grip on how to trim ear hair.
-Oh, you let that one slide, didn’t you?
+Oh, you let that one slide, didn't you?
 We'll shame you later.
-For now, we can all admit that ear hair removal isn’t a top priority, and ear hair waxing is seldom on the top of a man's to-do list.
-It’s It’s easy to forget about it until the hair gets bushy enough to annoy us.
-Regardless, that hair will eventually be a problem, and it really can impact your social life — especially if you’re not ready to settle down.
+For now, we can all admit that ear hair removal isn't a top priority, and ear hair waxing is seldom on the top of a man's to-do list.
+It's easy to forget about it until the hair gets bushy enough to annoy us.
+Regardless, that hair will eventually be a problem, and it really can impact your social life — especially if you're not ready to settle down.
 You need to be able to control your ear hair.
 So, we're going to take some time to learn about the ears together.
-You’ll learn how and why it grows.
-Then, we’ll look at all of the modern ways to handle that growth and keep your game at its peak.
+You'll learn how and why it grows.
+Then, we'll look at all modern ways to handle that growth and keep your game at its peak.

 An in-depth look at body maintenance should start with proper understanding.
 If you don't know what your ear hair is doing, how can you make an informed decision on what to do about it?
 So, we'll start by answering that question.

 Ear hair is trickier than you might think.
 Most body hair is believed to be a natural insulator that helps us stay warm.
 Ear hair serves a different function, especially when it grows inside the ear.
 When was the last time your ear canal was cold?
 So, we need to consider different options.

 A leading theory is that ear hair is there to help keep debris out of your ear canal.
 It's a specialized part of the body, and if too much stuff builds up inside your ear, it'll mess with your hearing.
 It's a similar theory as to why we have nose hair, and it's fairly logical, but it can't be a definitive answer.